 You are sensible to be planning ahead in this way and granting a LPA is a big responsibility for both parties, so I would recommend taking professional legal advice where your options can be fully explained to you for consideration.

-Associate Solicitor Jo Wild is a fully-accredited member of Solicitors for the Elderly (SFE) and the Society of Trust and Estate Practitioners (STEP), for advice on Wills, LPAs or Probate matters please call 01780 750 952 or email email@example.com.
+Associate Solicitor Andrea Beesley-Hewitt is a fully-accredited member of the Society of Trust and Estate Practitioners (STEP), for advice on Wills, LPAs or Probate matters please call 01780 750 952 or email firstname.lastname@example.org.